 In this image, there are three cells, marked with a red dot, which contain the same 3 candidates.
-Following the same principle as for exposed pairs, these 3 candidates have to be used in these 3 cells and not in the rest of the column and minisquare.
+Following the same principle as for naked pairs, these 3 candidates have to be used in these 3 cells and not in the rest of the column and minisquare.
 These three candidates can be safely eliminated from the cells marked with yellow dots.

-It can be tricky to spot an exposed triple sometimes.
+It can be tricky to spot a naked triple sometimes.
 Don't expect there always to be 3 candidates in each of the cells that form the triple.
 In the following image, one of the cells marked with a red dot has only 2 candidates.
 The same logic applies, these 3 cells form a triple because there are only 3 candidates that can be used to make up their 3 values.